krzentner/language-world/data/text-davinci-003/basic_md/dial-turn-1.md

-    - When the robot's gripper is not above the dial, the robot should put gripper above dial.
+    - When the robot's gripper is not near the dial, the robot should move gripper to dial.
-    - When the robot's gripper is directly above the dial, the robot should grab dial.
+    - When robot's gripper is near the dial, the robot should grab dial.
-    - When the robot's gripper is holding the dial, the robot should turn dial to the desired position.
+    - When robot's gripper is forward aligned with dial, the robot should turn dial.